Cuddles Marshall: Professional career

 Marshall opened the 1950 season with the Yankees, but was on the cutting block as a mid-May deadline loomed for the Yankees to reduce their roster size.
 On May 15, 1950, the St. Louis Browns purchased Marshall from the Yankees.
 He had a 1–3 record with a 7.88 ERA for the Browns in 1950.

 After the 1950 season, Marshall passed a physical examination by the United States Army.
 Anticipating that he would be drafted, the Browns released him to the Toronto Maple Leafs of the International League.
 He was drafted, and the Army stationed him at Fort Lewis in Tacoma, Washington, before he was sent overseas to Austria.
 He returned to the United States before the 1953 season, and signed with the Browns.
 The Baltimore Orioles of the International League purchased Marshall on a 30-day trial basis, but returned him to the Browns.
 In June 1953, he was released by the Browns and he signed with the Hollywood Stars of the PCL.
-He was released by Hollywood and signed with the Vancouver Capilanos of the Western International League.
+He was released by Hollywood and signed with the Vancouver Mounties of the Western International League.
 In his second appearance for Vancouver, Marshall threw a no-hitter, though he walked nine batters in the game.

 After the 1953 season, Marshall was involved in a car accident in Bellingham where the car collided with a telephone pole, killing the driver of the car.
 Marshall was hospitalized in serious condition.
 He broke his left leg and had hand and wrist injuries.
 He decided to retire from baseball following the accident.
 Marshall compiled a 7–7 win–loss record and a career ERA of 5.98 in 73 appearances in the major leagues.
 He also had four saves.
 Over his career, he walked 158 batters while striking out but 69.